 It was to this book that I came back to when I was searching for a cream cheese icing like the one I had tasted.
 I doubled the recipe to cover the cake, cut a large amount of the icing sugar out and added a bit more cream cheese.
 I used this plain icing to sandwich the four layers.
 Then I melted some dark chocolate and let it cool before folding it into the remaining icing.
 This I used to crumb-coat and then ice the cake - I had quite a bit leftover in the end.
 I used a little melted dark chocolate to decorate.

 It's iced with the 'Harbour Master' because the birthday boy created a Port Night (Monday Night is Port Night, don't you know) at college and is styled as the Harbour Master.
 Don't ask.

 Cream Cheese Icing/Frosting

 300g cream cheese

-Beat butter into icing sugar on a very low setting (or you'll suddenly find yourself in a cloud of sugar!) until it is evenly dispersed.
+Beat the butter until smooth, then add the icing sugar and beat on a very low setting (or you'll suddenly find yourself in a cloud of sugar!) until it is evenly dispersed.
 It didn't come together - just turned it a pale yellow.
-Tip in the cream cheese and mix in at a low speed until it comes together, then turn the speed up and beat until light and fluffyish.
+Tip in the cream cheese and salt and mix in at a low speed until it comes together, then turn the speed up and beat until light and fluffyish.

 50g dark chocolate